— The Jacob Bromwell® Story —

 American Heritage Collection™

-The American Heritage Collection™ by Jacob Bromwell® consists of some of the oldest kitchen and bakeware items in our product line, including the Original Popcorn Popper, Legendary Flour Sifter, and Classic Tin Cup.
+The American Heritage Collection™ by Jacob Bromwell® consists of some of the oldest kitchen and bakeware items in our product line, such as the Original Popcorn Popper and Classic Tin Cup.
 These items have been in continuous production for 200 years and are still made by our company today.

 Signature Copper Collection™

-The Signature Copper Collection™ by Jacob Bromwell® consists of copper flasks, copper cups, and other copper goods that are 100% handmade at our workshop in Vermont.
-Built in small quantity batches, each copper product we make tells a story and is made to be passed on to the next generation.
+The Signature Copper Collection™ by Jacob Bromwell® consists of a variety of handmade copper goods, such as the Old West Shot Glasses and Lexington Money Clip.
+Built in limited quantity batches, each copper product we make tells a story and is made to be passed on to the next generation.

 — Did you know? —